mailosaur/mailosaur-node/README.md

 First, check that the email you sent is visible in the [Mailosaur Dashboard](https://mailosaur.com/api/project/messages).

-If it is, the likely reason is that by default, `message.get` only searches emails received by Mailosaur in the last 1 hour.
+If it is, the likely reason is that by default, `messages.get` only searches emails received by Mailosaur in the last 1 hour.
 You can override this behavior (see the `receivedAfter` option below), however we only recommend doing this during setup, as your tests will generally run faster with the default settings:

 ```js
 const email = await mailosaur.messages.get(